-5. Prior to the Title 42 Process, and pursuant to longstanding immigration statutes protecting children and those seeking protection, the children should have been given shelter in children's facilities until they could be released to family members or suitable sponsors in the United States, and are entitled to a full hearing, and appeals, to determine their right to humanitarian protection in the United States.

-6. Through the Title 42 Process, the Administration has sought to usurp Congress's role and bypass the entire immigration statutory scheme.
-Specifically, the Administration contends that public health provisions in Title 42 of the U.S. Code-provisions that have rarely been used and never in this way-entitle it to set aside the immigration laws.

-7. But those public health provisions do not authorize this unprecedented Title 42 Immigration Process.
+- 5. Prior to the Title 42 Process, and pursuant to longstanding immigration statutes protecting children and those seeking protection, G.Y.J.P. should have been given shelter in a children's facility until she could be released to her mother, and she would have been entitled to a full hearing, and appeals, to determine her right to seek safety in the United States with her mother. - 6.
+Through the Title 42 Process, the Administration has sought to usurp Congress's role and bypass the entire immigration statutory scheme.
+Specifically, the Administration contends that public health provisions in Title 42 of the U.S. Code-provisions that have rarely been used and never in this way-entitle it to set aside the immigration laws. - 7.
+But those public health provisions do not authorize this unprecedented Title 42 Immigration Process.
 Title 42 authorizes various powers, such as testing and quarantines, but has never been interpreted to authorize the broad powers the government is claiming here.
 And even if Title 42 permits the expulsion of some individuals, that power would not apply to children or those seeking protection from persecution or torture.
-The statutes protecting children and those seeking protection were enacted after the Title 42 provisions and contain no exception for individuals with communicable diseases.

-8. In fact, communicable diseases have a long history in immigration law, and Congress has squarely addressed how to handle them.
+The statutes protecting children and those seeking protection were enacted after the Title 42 provisions and contain no exception for individuals with communicable diseases. - 8.
+In fact, communicable diseases have a long history in immigration law, and Congress has squarely addressed how to handle them.
 Under the specific immigration provisions enacted by Congress, if a border official suspects that an arriving noncitizen has a communicable disease deemed serious by the government, the official has numerous options, including testing and even quarantine.
 But children and others seeking protection may under no circumstances be deported without a hearing to determine their right to remain in the United States (even if that means a period of quarantine is required).
-The Administration's use of Title 42 is a transparent end-run around Congress's considered decision to provide protection to children and others fleeing danger even where communicable disease is a concern-and to address that concern through the use of testing and quarantines, not summary deportations.
+The Administration's use of Title 42 is a transparent end-run around Congress's considered decision to provide protection to children and others fleeing danger even where communicable disease is a concern-and to address that concern through the use of testing and quarantines, not deportations.